wftutorials/android-beginner-tutorial/README.md

 [back_arrow.png]

-To take action when the user clicks back lets add the code
+To take action when the user clicks back lets add the code shown below.
+We override teh `onOptionsItemSelected` method to do this.

 ```java
 @Override